Tennis: ATP, WTA and ITF extend suspensions due to COVID-19 pandemic

 “As ever, the health and well-being of the tennis community and wider public remains our top priority in every decision we make.”

-The WTA said in a statement that it would make a decision on events in Karlsruhe and Palermo with announcements to the revised calendar to be made in June.
+The WTA said in a statement that it would make a decision on tournaments in Palermo and Karlsruhe, which were to begin on July 20 and 28 respectively, when the announcements to its revised calendar are made in June.

 The ITF said all events — including ITF Juniors, Seniors, UNIQLO Wheelchair Tennis Tour, Beach Tennis Tour and the men’s and women’s ITF World Tennis Tour — would be suspended.

-However, the ITF’s suspension will not affect any of the Grand Slams with Wimbledon having already cancelled this year’s championships.
+However, the ITF suspensions will not affect any of the Grand Slams with Wimbledon having already cancelled this year’s championships.
 The U.S. Open is scheduled to begin on Aug.
 24 while the postponed French Open is now due to start on Sept.
 20.

+The Swiss Open in Gstaad has been cancelled while organisers of the Austrian Open in Kitzbuhel said they were looking at rescheduling the claycourt tournament for September.

+Hamburg organisers said they were “focussing on a possible postponement of the tournament.

 Reporting by Rohith Nair in Bengaluru; Editing by Alex Richardson and Ken Ferris